Collie exercise & Fitness Guide

 How much exercise does a Collie need?
 Activity recommendations for this large moderate-energy herding breed.

-With a typical weight of 50-75 lbs and lifespan of 12-14 yrs, the Collie requires thoughtful care tailored to their specific breed characteristics.
+50-75 lbs at maturity, 12-14 yrs lifespan — the Collie does best in a home where the owner actually understands the breed-level quirks rather than learning them the hard way.
 What sets the Collie apart from other herding breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Health Predisposition Summary: Collies show higher-than-average incidence of collie eye anomaly, hip dysplasia, bloat based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.